dmbarbour/glas/docs/GlasApps.md

 ## Remote Procedure Calls

-An RPC API can be declared in application settings.
-The runtime will inspect this APIs and publish to configured registries.
-Part of this API may be dynamic, requiring a runtime to repeatedly query the application after it has started.
-Instead of one monolithic RPC API, it is useful to describe a set of fine-grained APIs, each with their own interfaces, security constraints, roles, topics, and other ad hoc metadata.
-This allows a runtime to route each interface to a different subset of registries.

-To receive RPC calls, the application defines a dispatch method:
+To receive RPC calls, an application should declare an RPC API in application settings, and define a dispatch method:

         rpc : (MethodRef, List of Arg) -> [cb, sys] Result

-The MethodRef is taken from declared APIs, and should be designed for efficient dynamic dispatch.
-For security reasons, the runtime must prevent forgery of MethodRef and support revocation in context of dynamic API changes.
-This is easily supported by building a lookup table, mapping local MethodRefs to external, cryptographically-generated tokens.
+The MethodRef is application specific and should be suitable for efficient dynamic dispatch.
+Initial MethodRefs are declared in application settings, but settings may specify a protocol to discover more methods at runtime.
+For security reasons, MethodRef is not directly published to the client.
+Instead, the client receives a cryptographic token that the runtime maps to MethodRef.
+This supports non-homogenous publishing and efficient revocation of published interfaces.

-In addition to the runtime system API, 'rpc' may interact with the caller through a provided 'cb' handler.
-Because our compiler doesn't work across applications, we'll rely on dynamic dispatch, perhaps a `cb("method-name", List of Arg)` convention.
-In addition to arguments, callbacks may recursively receive a handler for making callbacks, ad infinitum.
-In practice, callback depth is constrained by protocols, performance, and quotas.

-A prospective client will search for RPC interfaces matching a certain interface, role, provenance, and other metadata.
-Instead of expressing this search as a stateful event channel, I propose to model it as a continuous, stable query.
-This ensures our applications are reactive to changes in the open system.
+An application's RPC API is organized as a set of objects, each with methods and metadata.
+Based on metadata, the runtime publishes each object to a subset of configured registries.
+For example, an object that requires high trust might be published only to a private registry.
+Concurrently, the prospective client subscribes for RPC objects meeting some arbitrary criteria, with methods, metadata, and provenance.

-A viable API for the client:
+A viable API:

-        type SearchResult = ok:List of RpcObj | error:(text:Message, ...)
-        type Criteria is runtime specific, for now type RpcObj is abstract and transaction scoped
+* `sys.rpc.sub(Criteria) : RpcSub` - subscription for RPC objects.
+RpcSub is runtime scoped.
+Criteria is runtime specific.
+May start in a ready status due to caching.
+Is not explicitly closed, but may be garbage collected.
+* `sys.rpc.sub.ready(RpcSub) : Boolean` - returns whether an RpcObj is available for 'recv'.
+* `sys.rpc.sub.recv(RpcSub) : RpcObj` -  return the next available RpcObj, or diverge if not ready.
+RpcObj is runtime scoped.
+* `sys.rpc.sub.reset(RpcSub)` - resets every RpcObj previously received from this RpcSub.
+* `sys.rpc.obj.valid(RpcObj) : Boolean` - an RpcObj may be marked invalid due to remote applications closing, network disruption, or manually via 'reset'.
+If marked invalid, calls diverge, but the object may be received anew from the origin RpcSub.

-* `sys.rpc.*` -
+* `sys.rpc.obj.reset(RpcObj)` - marks RpcObj invalid.
+Idempotent.
-  * `find(Criteria) : SearchResult` - search for available objects matching some ad hoc criteria.
-  * `find.fork(Criteria) : SearchResult` - as 'find' but will non-deterministically pick one RpcObj on success.
-That is, on an okay result, the list contains one result.
-This is more stable than observing the whole list before forking.
-  * `obj.*`
-    * `call(RpcObj, MethodName, List of Arg) : [cb] Result` - initiate a remote operation on RpcObj.
-The caller must provide the simple callback 'cb' as an algebraic effects.
-If no callback is needed based on protocols, assert false to terminate the transaction.
+* `sys.rpc.obj.call(RpcObj, MethodName, List of Arg) : [cb] Result` - initiate a remote call to a valid RpcObj.
+In addition to data arguments, a callback handler is integrated as an algebraic effect to support interaction with the caller.
+Args and Result are limited to global-scoped data (i.e. no Refs, FFI thread handles, RpcObj or RpcSub, etc.)
-    * `meta(RpcObj, FieldName) : ok:Data | none` - observe associated metadata fields that were received with the RpcObj.
-Observing them one at a time is convenient for incremental computing.

-This API supports continuous discovery and opportunistic interactions at the expense of long-term connections.
-But we can model long-term interactions by reusing 'session' GUIDs across multiple transactions, and by including GUIDs or URLs in the metadata.
+  * `cb : (MethodName, List of Arg) -> [cb] Result` - Callbacks recursively receive callback handlers.
+Depth of recursion is limited by protocols or quotas.
+* `sys.rpc.obj.prop(RpcObj, Name) : opt Data` - return metadata associated with RpcObj; basically, any property we could filter in Criteria.
+Properties are immutable, but a runtime may stabilize RpcObj over changes to unobserved properties.
+* `sys.rpc.obj.prop.list(RpcObj) : List of Name` - list all available properties.

-To enhance performance, I hope to support a little code distribution, such that some calls or callbacks can be handled locally.
+To enhance performance, I hope to support systematic code distribution, such that some calls or callbacks can be handled locally.
 Guided by annotations, an 'rpc' method may be partially evaluated based on MethodRef and have code extracted for evaluation at the caller.
 We can do the same with 'cb', partially evaluating based on MethodName.
 To support pipelining of multiple calls and remote processing of results, we could even send part of the continuation.
 However, this is all very theoretical at the moment.

-*Note:* In general, RPC registries may intercept calls and rewrite metadata.
-This can be useful if trusted, serving as an adapter layer.
-We can configure trusted registries and include trust criteria for publish and search.
-But it is feasible to force end-to-end encryption for introductions through untrusted registries.
+The notion that network disruption invalidates an RpcObj is debatable in context of distributed runtimes.
+Even if one node loses access, another might retain access.
+In context of distributed runtimes, we might indicate how multi-homing is handled in the search Criteria.

 ## Graphical User Interface?
 Defer.